Baton Rouge, Louisiana

 Social demographics of the state

-In the last presidential election 38% of Louisiana residents voted Democrat and 58% voted Republican.
-The state has a median age of 37 and 28% of its population being over the age of 55.
 In terms of religious values, 46% of Louisiana's population regularly attend some form of service and there are in total 5,841 different congregations.
-The top three non-Christian denominations in the state are Jewish-<1%, Muslim-<1%, and Buddhist-<1%, with the most common Christian denominations consisting of Evangelical Protestant-27%, Mainline Protestant-8%, and Historically Black Protestant-22%.
+The top three Christian denominations in the state are Evangelical Protestant-27%, Mainline Protestant-8%, and Historically Black Protestant-22%.
+The top three non-Christian denominations in the state are Jewish-<1%, Muslim-<1%, and Buddhist-<1%.
 In Louisiana there are 421 masonic lodges.
+In Louisiana, 28% of the population is over the age of 55.
+The median age in the state is 37.
 The state of Louisiana ranks 23rd in the country for diversity.
+In the most recent presidential election, 58% of Louisiana residents voted Republican and 38% voted Democrat.

 State-wide weather information

-The average amount of precipitation peaks during the month of June at around 8.58 inches.
-The average monthly precipitation for the state of Louisiana is around 4.95 inches.
-The average air quality index rating in Louisiana is 37.2 AQI.
-The average air quality index rating peaks in the month of May with a rating of around 48.3 AQI.
-The average humidity across the state is 74%.
-Humidity levels tend to reach their peak in the month of July at around 78%.
-The average temperature in the summer rises to around 81°F. The average high summer temperature is around 94°F in the month of July.
-The average low summer temperature is around 66°F in the month of June.
+The most precipitation occurs in June with an average of 8.58 inches of precipitation a month.
+On average, the state receives 4.95 inches of precipitation a month.
+On average, Louisiana has an air quality index rating of around 37.2 AQI.
+The highest seasonal air quality index rating occurs in the month of May with a rating of 48.3 AQI.
+On average, the humidity rating for Louisiana is around 74%.
+The highest monthly average humidity rating is 78% in the month of July.
+During the summer, the average temperature in Louisiana is around 81°F. Over the summer months the average high temperature peaks at around 94°F during the month of July.
+In the summer, the average low temperature drops to around 66°F during the month of June.
 During the winter, the average temperature in Louisiana drops to around 51°F. The average high winter temperature is around 67°F in the month of February.
 The average low temperature during the winter drops to around 31°F in the month of January.
 While residents of Louisiana mostly enjoy pleasant conditions, it's important to be aware of inclement weather as well, which in Louisiana can include hurricanes and floods.

 Wildlife to be found in Louisiana

 The state of Louisiana has a diverse array of plant and animal life.
-Local plant life can consist of gulf coast yucca, hybrid louisiana iris, louisiana phlox, and bald cypress.
-While venturing throughout the state, you might see animals such as the mink, the waterfowl, the civet cats, or the bears.
+Local plant life can consist of louisiana phlox, gulf coast yucca, bald cypress, and silverbell tree.
+While venturing throughout the state, you might see animals such as the turkey, the turtles, the muskrat, or the nutria.